kernaltrap8/Simple-MSI-Extractor/README.md

 3) When it runs, you should see a Explorer window pop-up, select the MSI from there.
 4) Click OK, and then select a output directory (use Create New Folder if you want it to be more organized when extracting)

+Extractor is now in exe format, use this instead.

 If you have any issues make a Issue on the repo, or contact me on Discord: JamesIsWack#8330